hdbrinkmann/ShiftPlan_Agent_Demo/README.md

 3) Open Browser
     - UI at `http://127.0.0.1:8008/ui/`
-    - Upload the Excel, click “Run Forecast”, then “Start Run”.
+    - Upload your Excel; the forecast runs automatically, then the agentic flow generates the final shift plan.
+    - Timeline (chart-based) at `http://127.0.0.1:8008/timeline` to visualize shifts interactively per day.

 ## Forecasting

 For non‑technical users (layperson):
 1) Upload your Excel on the UI.
+The forecast starts automatically.
-2) Click “Run Forecast”.
-The system calculates how many Store Managers and Sales staff you likely need per day (for the dates shown in the Opening Hours sheet).
+2) The system calculates how many Store Managers and Sales staff you likely need per day/period (for the dates shown in the Opening Hours sheet).
-3) When the status shows “Done”, you will see a short preview table in the UI.
-4) Click “Start Run” to build the detailed shift plan.
+3) After the forecast finishes, the agentic flow runs automatically to build the detailed shift plan.
+4) View the plan in the Result section and the chart-based Timeline.
 The planner uses the newly written columns in the Excel (Opening Hours → “Store Manager” and “Sales”), so your usual planning flow stays the same.

 Notes:
 - The forecast writes the daily headcounts back into your Excel file (Opening Hours sheet).
 You don’t need a separate file.
 - The numbers are whole headcounts (1, 2, 3, …) and never below the “Base_*” minimums configured in the Modulation sheet.

 Technical details (for engineers):
-- Targets: Daily headcount per role (Actual_StoreManager, Actual_Sales from Modulation) used for training on past days; predictions for the future horizon (the dates present in Opening Hours).
-- Exogenous variables: Weather (1–5), SpecialOffer (1–5), and OpeningHours (sum of all From–To intervals per day from Opening Hours).
-- Features:
-  - Base_StoreManager, Base_Sales (strong priors, later enforced as minimums)
-  - OpeningHours (numeric hours)
-  - Weather, SpecialOffer (ordinal controls)
-  - Calendar: day-of-week, month
+- Targets:
+  - Period mode: `y::<Role>` per From/To slot when both Modulation and Opening Hours provide From/To
-  - Simple lags (lag-7, lag-14) when available
+  - Daily fallback: `y::<Role>` per day when no period slots are available
+- Drivers/features:
-- Models and constraints:
+  - OpenHours (from Opening Hours) and calendar features (dow/week/month/is_weekend)
+  - Numeric/categorical drivers coming from Modulation (auto-aggregated daily; period mode uses slot-level drivers)
+  - Lags: daily lag-7/lag-14 per role; period mode adds per-slot lag1d/lag7d
+- Modeling:
-  - Ensemble of LightGBM (LGBMRegressor with Poisson objective and monotonic constraints) and PoissonRegressor (GLM), blended 0.6/0.4
+  - Ensemble of LightGBM (LGBMRegressor, objective="poisson") and PoissonRegressor (GLM), blended 0.6/0.4
-  - Monotonic constraints ensure predictions increase sensibly with Base_*, OpeningHours, Weather, and SpecialOffer
+  - Categorical preprocessing with one‑hot; numeric imputation for GLM compatibility
+- Post-processing:
+  - Negative values are clipped to 0
-  - Predictions are clipped to be non-negative, floored to Base_*, then rounded up to integers
+  - Predictions are floored to any `base::<Role>` columns if present, then rounded to integers
+- Write-back and artifacts:
+  - Writes back into Opening Hours by Date+From/To when possible; otherwise by Date
+  - Exports `forecast_output.csv` and `forecast_output.json` next to the Excel file
+  - The UI preview shows a compact sample and an optional float‑preview for inspection
+- Implementation (source, `app/services/forecast.py`):
+  - `run_forecast`: orchestrates period vs. daily modes and assembles metrics/preview
+  - `fit_and_predict_dynamic`: trains LightGBM `LGBMRegressor` (objective="poisson") and `PoissonRegressor`, blended 0.6/0.4
+  - `write_forecast_into_opening_hours`: writes predictions back to Opening Hours (by Date+From/To when available)
+  - `export_forecast_files`: exports forecast_output.csv/json for auditing
 - Asynchronous execution:
   - Start: `POST /forecast/run` (returns immediately, starts a background job)
   - Status + result: `GET /forecast/status` (fields: status=running|done|error, metrics, preview, file paths)